spoiled72/spoiled72/README.md

 - 👋 Hi, I’m @spoiled72
 - 👀 WOW!
 2025: Started Computer Systems Technology!
 Next 2 years learning programing!!
 - I’ve built several crypto rigs thru 2017-2019.
-- 🌱 I’m currently learning the baskics of computer operation, programing, and IT repair.
+- 🌱 I’m currently learning the basics of computer operation, programing, and IT repair.
 Trying to incorporate AI into some of my learning.
 - 💞️ I’m just starting to learn and expand my repository thru George Brown College.
 - 📫 Reach me on here if ya have the need!!